 Never crank engine with spark plugs removed unless spark plug cables are connected to the grounding device.
 Be careful when cranking engine, water will spray out from spark plug holes.

 Remove the spark plugs and wipe them dry using a clean and dry cloth.

 Cover spark plug holes with a rag.

-To prevent fuel to be injected and also to cut the ignition at the engine starting, proceed as follows.
+To prevent fuel from being injected into the engine, proceed as follows.